|BSE: 532081||Sector: Media|

 iv.
 In our opinion and according to the information and explanations given to usprovisions of section 186 of the Act in respect of loans and advances given investmentsmade and guarantees given has been complied with by the Company.
 The provisions ofsection 185 in respect of loans to directors including entities in which they areinterested and provisions of section 186 with respect to securities given are notapplicable to the Company and hence not commented upon

-vii. (a) According to the information and explanation given to us and records examinedby us the company is regular in depositing undisputed statutory dues includingprovident fund employees' state insurance income-tax sales-tax service tax duty of customsduty of excise value added tax cess and any other statutory dues to theappropriate authorities.
-According to the information and explanation given to us there were noundisputed amounts payable in respect of Income Tax and any other statutory duesoutstanding as on 31st March 2018 for a period more than six months from thedate they became payable.
+vii. (a) According to the information and explanation given to us and records examinedby us the company is generally regular in depositing undisputed statutory dues includingprovident fund employees' state income-tax sales-tax service tax duty of customsduty of excise value added tax cess and any other statutory dues to the appropriateauthorities. (b) According to the information and explanation given to us there were noundisputed amounts payable in respect of Income Tax and any other statutory duesoutstanding as on 31st March 2020 for a period more than six months from thedate they became payable.

 viii.
-The Company does not have any loans or borrowings from any financialinstitution banks government or debenture holders during the year.
-Accordinglyparagraph 3(viii) of the Order is not applicable.
+The Company has not taken any loans or borrowings from any financial institutionbanks government or has not issued any debentures during the year.
+Accordingly paragraph3(viii) of the Order is not applicable.

 ix.
 The Company did not raise any money by way of initial public offer or furtherpublic offer (including debt instruments) and term loans during the year.
 Accordinglyparagraph 3(ix) of the Order is not applicable.

-xiv.
-According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.
+xiii.
+According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or Private placement of shares or fully or partly convertible debentures duringthe year.

-We have audited the internal financial controls over financial reporting of KSSLIMITED ("the Company") as of March 31 2018 in conjunction with our audit of the standalone financial statementsof the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of KSS LIMITEDas of March 31 2020 in conjunction with our audit of the standalone financial statementsof the Company for the year ended on that date.

 Management's Responsibility for Internal Financial Controls